goodgravy/goodgravy.github.io/content/posts/are-dotfiles-meant-to-be-forked.md

 own, and you alone), and the plumbing which hooks up that configuration to take effect on a system.

-Even if all of our personal configurations are wildly different, we should be able to use the same tooling to apply it to a computer.
+Even if all of our personal configurations are completely different, we should be able to use the same tooling to apply it to a computer.
 This is the goal of Full Stop.